smithgeoffrey/go-coop/pipeline/README.md

     CMD ["/app/gobinary"]
     EOF

-Rather than running `docker build . -t coop`, I let the jenkins docker-build plugin do it, setting `coop` as the plugin option called `Tag of the resulting docker image:`.
+Rather than running `docker build . -t coop`, I let Jenkins' docker-build plugin do it, setting `coop` as the plugin option called `Tag of the resulting docker image:`.
 Once built, I verified via `docker images | grep coop` and `docker inspect coop`.
 I used an interactive shell of a container running the image:

     docker run -it coop sh